portlandcodeschool/primer/syllabus.md

 # Learning Objectives & Core Outcomes

-At successful completion of the **Basic Primer**, you will be able to:
+At successful completion of the first four weeks, you will be able to:

 * Use HTML to create simple web pages, using structural elements, tables, and forms
 * Use CSS to style simple web pages, including layout, color, and fonts